ISILablsbu/HCI2/content/publication/conference-paper/conference2/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: 2025 IEEE International Conference on Communications Workshops (pp. 371-376).
+publication: 2025 IEEE 30th International Conference on Emerging Technologies and Factory Automation (ETFA)
-publication_short: ICC Workshops 2025
+publication_short: ETFA 2025

-abstract: Federated Learning (FL) has evolved privacy-preserving machine learning by enabling decentralized devices, such as Multi-access Edge Computing (MEC) nodes, to collaboratively train models without sharing raw data.
-This integration leverages edge computation and storage resources for real-time decision-making, reducing latency and enhancing scalability in critical industrial networks, including domains like healthcare, finance, and IoT.
-However, FL's decentralized architecture makes it vulnerable to adversarial attacks, such as label flipping, which undermine its sustainability and resilience.
-These vulnerabilities emphasize the need for adaptive trust management mechanisms.To address these challenges, this paper proposes sensitivity and adaptive mechanisms for trust thresholds and smoothing parameters, enabling real-time adjustments based on client performance, behaviour, and variability.
-Comparative analyses demonstrate that these adaptive methods significantly enhance robustness, fairness, and scalability, ensuring reliable model aggregation and mitigating the impact of malicious clients.
-This contribution transitions FL from static to more adaptive frameworks, establishing a benchmark for secure, sustainable, and efficient FL in real-world adversarial environments.
+abstract: Additive manufacturing (AM), particularly fused deposition modelling (FDM), facilitates the fabrication of complex geometries with increasing flexibility and efficiency.
+Ensuring consistent print quality in FDM processes necessitates the development of accurate defect detection mechanisms.
+Attention-augmented YOLO (You Only Look Once) models have emerged as a promising solution for addressing this challenge.
+In this study, we systematically benchmark and evaluate the performance of YOLO architectures enhanced with attention mechanisms within the context of FDM 3D printing applications.
+The models were trained and evaluated using representative defect datasets.
+The attention-augmented models demonstrate improved detection performance.

 # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags: []